 Recognizing that a person's health spans across many different fields and treatments is part of what makes care coordination so complex.
 Care coordinators are, in many cases, the only person in a patient's care team who tries to connect these individual elements of wellness that have been kept separate for so long.
-Policymakers and payers must support coordination of care and integrated care in order to achieve this attitude shift, and complete the extraordinary amount of work it will take, on an infrastructure level, to allow for cross-field communication and integration.
+Policymakers and payers must support care coordination and integrated care in order to achieve this attitude shift, and complete the extraordinary amount of work it will take, on an infrastructure level, to allow for cross-field communication and integration.

-As technology advances and this change in our way of viewing health and wellness progresses, coordination of care is the future.
-Throughout the workshop series, participants mentioned again and again that coordination of care will result in not only better health outcomes for patients, but also reduced cost on our entire healthcare system.
+As technology advances and this change in our way of viewing health and wellness progresses, care coordination is the future.
+Throughout the workshop series, participants mentioned again and again that care coordination will result in not only better health outcomes for patients, but also reduced cost on our entire healthcare system.